Gajanan Vijay: Summary

-Bhagabai, a rather hypocrite woman critisized Pundalik Bhokre, saying that his Guru is not a genuine one, and genuine ones tell a Guru Mantra in the devotees’ ears.
+Bhagabai, a rather hypocrite woman criticized Pundalik Bhokre, saying that his Guru is not a genuine one, and genuine ones tell a Guru Mantra in the devotees’ ears.
 She told Pundalik to come with him to Anjangao, to make the disciple of Kakaji their guru.
 Pundalik agrees and later goes to bed.
 Sri Gajanan Maharaj appears in his dreams, and curtails his doubts.
 Maharaj asks Pundalik what he wants, to which Pundalik replies that he needs only his Padukas for worship.
 Later, Zyam Singh was told by Balbhau in Shegaon to take Padukas with him to Mundgaon.
 Pundalik asks Zyam Singh if Maharaj gave something for him, to which Zyam Singh handed over the Padukas to Pundalik.
 Rajaram Kavar was a dealer of Gold and Silver, of the Brahmin Community. and his sons, were devotees of Maharaj.
 The youngest, Bhau Kavar studied in the Medical College of Hyderabad, and wished to offer food to Maharaj.
 He faced difficulty for this due to his mother dying prematurely, and his sister-in-law being of a violent temper.
 Bhau was approached by his sister-in-law herself and she made food for the offering to Maharaj.
 Bhau Kavar left for the station to catch the Train to Shegaon, but he missed it.
 The next train was three hours later, and Bhau became depressed, and began crying.
 He went to Shegaon on the next train.
 Bhau found out that Maharaj had not touched any of the food that was offered to him, and had waited for Bhau to come.
 Maharaj accepted the food and gave some as prasad.
 Tukaram Shegokar was a poor farmer who was working in the fields early morning, and was warming up near a campfire.
-A hunter, in an attempt to shoot a rabbit fired his gun, but a piece of Shrapnel entered Shegokar’s head.
+A hunter, in an attempt to shoot a rabbit fired his gun, but a piece of Shrapnel entered Shegokar's head.
 He could not sleep peacefully, and people advised him to work in the Monastery, to keep it clean and well-maintained.
 Shegokar kept the Monastery clean for fourteen years, and one day the bullet fell out from his head.